 Just as with the new birth, relationships that come from God are not a matter of human decision or husband’s will.
 That is, they are not calculated or contrived at a human level.
-They are born of the passion of God.
-They are about Spiritual passion not human negotiation.
-They are born of the passion of The Christ.
-They are born in the crucible of new love, not in the pottage of human agenda.
+They are born of Spiritual passion – not human negotiation.
+They are born of the Passion of Christ in the crucible of new love – not in the pottage of human agenda.

-To know what relationships in and from Christ look like all we need do is look at Christ, and what His relationships cost Him.
+To know what relationships in Christ look like, all we need do is look at Christ and what His relationships cost Him.
 This is how we know what love is.
-In short relationships that come from God can and will get you killed.
+In short, relationships that come from God can and will get you killed.

 I return to this subject once again because there are two very costly mistakes that undifferentiated passion makes.
-One has to do with the flesh connection, a reliance on the flesh, and the other has to do with the failure to learn the relational lessons that God has built into old creation life.
-In a sense they both have to do with the flesh, the first has to do with the foolhardiness of the flesh, and the other the invisible truth about relationships that God has built into the created things.
+One has to do with the flesh connection, i.e. a reliance on the flesh.
+The other has to do with a failure to learn the relational lessons that God has built into old creation life.
+In a sense they both have to do with the flesh; the first has to do with the foolhardiness of the flesh, and the other its inability to see the invisible truth built into created things.
 On the one hand we are to put no confidence in the flesh, and on the other, we need to learn the invisible things about God that he has built into the created things – things like family, in this instance.

 Here’s where it goes bad in a New Testament context:

 Apparently they didn’t get it.
 In fact they were so far from getting it that they were proud of their tolerance for immoral conduct and people.
-This previous letter that we don’t have must have been written after Paul’s first missionary journey to Corinth.
+The previous letter he mentioned, that we don’t have, must have been written after Paul’s first missionary journey to Corinth.
 Paul was still very much in a learning curve.
 First time out, he went with Barnabas and Mark, and didn’t make it as far as Corinth.
-The second time out, Paul had Timothy with him, and his learning curve was much more effective where Paul’s own understanding was concerned.
+The second time out, Paul had Timothy with him, and his learning curve was much more effective where Paul’s own understanding of relationships was concerned.

 Paul saw things in the fellowship at Corinth, that it apparently took him some time to process.
 The closeness or intimacy of Christian fellowship can be so close that it becomes an occasion for moral failure.
-This problem was so important that it is referred to and then addressed in what we know as Paul’s first letter to the Corinthians – important enough so that Paul had already tried to address it in a previous letter that has been lost to history.
+This problem was so important that it was addressed in what we know as Paul’s first letter to the Corinthians, as well as in a previous letter that has been lost to history.

 Paul finishes his rebuke of this problem at Corinth with the following:

 “What business is it of mine to judge those outside the church?
 Are you not to judge those inside?
 God will judge those outside.
-“Expel the wicked person from among you,”1st Corinthians 5:12 & 13 NIV.
+“Expel the wicked person from among you,” – 1st Corinthians 5:12 & 13.

-How then are we to escape even the appearance of sexual immorality in the face of such great salvation, such great intimacy of fellowship – such relational oneness?
+How then are we to escape even the appearance of sexual immorality in the face of such great salvation, such great intimacy of fellowship, and such relational oneness?
 The law is no match for such a high calling.
-Only the invisible things of God revealed in the things created provide us any hope of understanding such passion in the context of human relationships: “For since the creation of the world God’s invisible qualities—his eternal power and divine nature—have been clearly seen, being understood from what has been made, so that people are without excuse,” Romans 1:20 NIV.
+Only the invisible things of God revealed in the things created provide us any hope of understanding such passion in the context of human relationships: “For since the creation of the world God’s invisible qualities—his eternal power and divine nature—have been clearly seen, being understood from what has been made, so that people are without excuse,” Romans 1:20.

 In short, life makes the boundaries of intimacy so clear that we are without excuse if we miss them.
 I know this is very hard hitting, but now as then moral failure in the context of supposedly Christian fellowship is epidemic.